mosip/inji-verify/docker-compose/README.md

 ### Run Using Docker Compose:

-Navigate to the docker-compose directory and create the .env file:
+Navigate to the docker-compose directory:

 ```shell
 cd docker-compose